conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 2. Highlights critical dependencies and bottlenecks.
 3. Guides better team and service boundary design.

-Start with the first step of your user’s journey, just as we did with **"Discover a movie."** Iterate until you’ve mapped enough needs and capabilities to gain actionable insights for your organization.
+Start with the first step of your user’s journey, just as we did with **'Discover a movie'.** Iterate until you’ve mapped enough needs and capabilities to gain actionable insights for your organization.

----
+"
+%}

-{% include help-with-implementation-cta.html %}
+{% include help-with-implementation-cta.html
+  section_wrap=true
+  section_class="section--yellow"
+%}